By Rhett Burns

 To be sure, the good news that Jesus forgives sinners, washes away their sins, and welcomes them into his kingdom through repentant faith is central and foundational.
 We do not assume, ignore, or otherwise disregard the glorious necessity of the Gospel.

 But what do forgiven sinners do when they come to faith?
 What does it look like when a group of Christians obey everything Jesus commanded in every sphere of society?
 After all, we still live on earth, work jobs, get married, have kids, eat food, and produce cultural goods.
 There is no escaping human culture.
-Shouldn’t God’s people have a plan for how to build it?
+Shouldn’t the church have a plan for how to build it?

 An Institution-Building Church

 Last year, Pastor Brian Sauvé put out an all-call on Twitter for Christians to move to Utah to help build an “institution-building church.”
 That phrase stuck with me, and recently I caught up with Brian to find out just what he means by it, and what Refuge Church is up to.

 First, what Sauvé does not mean.
 He does not envision the church as a top-down central planning division, where all decisions for church families go through the bureaucracy of the church with the church elders controlling lives in a cultish way.
 Far from it.

 Rather, Sauvé envisions a “straightforward Kuyperian sort of Christianity that aims to build up a people who will pursue cultural activity in every domain of human existence Christianly, and we believe that should result in all sorts of different institutions and cultural artifacts.”

 So, at Refuge Church, this work begins by “recovering the boring, but potent weapons of our spiritual forefathers in singing the Psalms as a church, and learning how to do that, and preaching the whole counsel of the Word of God applicationally under the Lordship of Christ.”